What parents need to know

 Is it any good?

-GRANDPA GREEN won a 2012 Caldecott Honor for outstanding picture book.
-It works on many levels -- as a thoughtful reflection on the life of an older person; as a beautiful expression of a meaningful, loving relationship between grandfather and grandson; and as a visually dazzling, fun book for kids to enjoy just for the many imaginative creations on the pages.
+Winner of a 2012 Caldecott Honor for outstanding picture book, GRANDPA GREEN works on many levels.
+It's a thoughtful reflection on the life of an older person; a beautiful expression of a meaningful, loving relationship between grandfather and grandson; and a visually dazzling, fun book for kids to enjoy just for the many imaginative creations on the pages.
 This would be a great book for a grandparent and child to read together, or for a parent and child to read and discuss memories of the grandparents in their lives.

 Families can talk about...